TodorovStanimir/vue-course-project/README.md

 ![User profile](/images/userProfile.png)

 - user can change his information: email, phone, occupation, profile picture;
-- user getting information for all his books, count of likes, unlikes, comments can navigate to each his book, can edit the book, can navigate details infomation for the book or delete the book.
+- user getting information for all his books, count of likes, unlikes, comments can navigate to each his book, can navigate to edit the book, can navigate to details infomation for the book, or delete the book.

 The rest of the private part consists:
 #### all books listing.